tradecloud/tradecloud-docs-api-v2/api/environments.md

 Maintenance can be planned on working days from 19:00 to 23:00 UTC \(20:00 to 00:00 CET and 21:00 to 01:00 CEST during daylight saving time\) or in weekends and will be announced at least 1 working day ahead on the [Tradecloud status page](http://status.tradecloud1.com)

 ## Acceptance test environment

+TODO: this points to the api listing.
+Should this point to the gitbook instead?

 There is one [acceptance test environment](https://api.accp.tradecloud1.com).
 Use [https://api.accp.tradecloud1.com/v2/api-connector/](https://api.accp.tradecloud1.com/v2/api-connector/) to send order \(responses\).